Nomthandazoe/GIS-Web-Map/README.md

 Libraries used
 * Turf.js
-- Turf is a JavaScript library for spatial analysis.
-It includes traditional spatial operations, helper functions for creating GeoJSON data, and data classification and statistics tools.
+Turf is a JavaScript library for spatial analysis.

+License information
+* MIT License - Open source license